rossprogram/rossprogram.github.io/students/faq.md

 ### What is the Ross Mathematics Program?

-Ross/USA is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
-In 2020 the Ross Program was entirely online, and a similar online session is planned for 2021.
-In 2022 we hope to return to in-person courses, with all participants living in a dormitory.  <br>
+Ross is a six-week, residential, summer session for high school students who are talented in mathematics, well prepared in standard high school math topics, and eager to explore more advanced ideas.
+In 2020 and 2021 the Ross Program was entirely online.
+In 2022 we plan to return to in-person sessions, with participants living in a dormitory.  <br>
-The responses below refer to the in-person sessions at the Ross/USA site.

 Ross participants spend most of each day working on challenging sets of problems dealing with abstract mathematical concepts.
 By working